 Our legal team represents clients in Thousand Oaks, Westlake Village and throughout Ventura County with their family law concerns.
 Reach out to our Westlake Village family law firm for answers to any of your child custody questions.

-The Ventura County court will also take into consideration the child’s opinion, obtained through mediation or Minor’s Counsel.
+The court will also take into consideration the child’s opinion, obtained through mediation or in some cases, Minor’s Counsel.
 If requested, a judge may allow a child of a reasonable age to testify, however, this method is unfavorable.

 In most cases, the court will grant joint legal and joint physical custody of the child, keeping both parents highly involved in the child’s life.
 Sole custody is difficult to achieve and is generally reserved for instances where it is not in the child’s best interest to be in the custody of one of the parents, whether due to abuse or other dangerous circumstances.